alamalfaris/Insured_Cross_Sell/README.md

 - Response: 1 : Customer is interested, 0 : Customer is not interested

 ## Algorithm
-We use 4 algorithms in this notebook:
+We use 3 algorithms in this notebook:
 1. Logistic Regression
 2. KNearestNeighbors
-3. Decision Tree
-4. Random Forest
+3. Random Forest